irfantoor/template-engine/README.md

 ]}

 dump list:
-# Note: The variable to dump
+# Note: The variable to dump, might as well be an object, array, bool int or a string
 {$list}
 ```